 The 160 canals in the city make Amsterdam one of the loveliest European cities and provide it with the nickname, “Venice of the North”.

 One of the best ways to get around and see everything quickly and easily is by taking a canal cruise, most of which are relatively inexpensive.
 The cruises usually last between 1-1.5 hours and take you to some of the most important and historical places in the city.
 The guided commentary also tells you a bit about what you’re seeing.
 (An evening cruise is enjoyable because of all the city lights.)

 The 9 Streets are some of the most famous shopping streets in Amsterdam.
-They are located in the stunning Jordaan area, the city's most beautiful.
+They are located in the stunning Jordaan area, the city’s most beautiful.
 This is the perfect place to venture to if you want to do some shopping while admiring the city.
-You'll find vintage shops, local jewellery shops, and tons of cute cafes.
-This is an extremely safe place to explore and always lively.
+You’ll find vintage shops, local jewelry shops, and tons of cute cafes.
+This is an extremely safe place to explore and is always lively.

 Amsterdam is extremely photogenic and walking around is the perfect way to make sure you’ve got plenty of pictures.

 There are plenty of walking tours if you’d rather be guided (including free, tip-based tours), as well as bike tours.

 Go on a day trip

 The Netherlands is a small country and there are many places you can visit on a day tour.